-First we have 3 copies of Chandra, Fire Artisan.
+First we have 3 copies of Fire Artisan”].
 Rakdos is a little light on decent card draw and Chandra is close enough.
 Every turn she gives us an extra card to work with and because our removal is so flexible it’s all likely to be useful.
 If we find an answer it’s pretty likely to match up with something that we need to remove.
 Any time we use the card Chandra exiles it’s just pure card advantage.

 Finally we have 2 copies of Liliana, Dreadhorde General.
 She’s our alternate finisher when the opponent hasn’t died to Kroxa yet.
 She functions as a mini board wipe when she lands sometimes, or can throw blockers in the way of our opponent’s non-trample creatures and draw us cards.
 Finally, her ultimate pretty much just ends the game.
 She’s a good fit for the very tippy-top of our curve.

 I’ll just briefly mention the manabase here.
 Being a two-color deck that wants RR by turn 4 and BB by turn 3, it’s just a pretty even split.
 Temple of Malice from THB is a definite include and 4 copies of Blood Crypt are a given.
 You could substitute some amount of these for Fabled Passage without too much trouble if you don’t have playsets of both.
 The only other notable lands are the pair of Castle Locthwain for some extra card draw when we’re in top-deck mode.